Hostel Booking Tips

 Three types of hostels:

 American and Canadian hostels tend to come in 3 types or a combination of these.
-When you do your research, you'll end up at the one best for you.
+When you do your research, you will end up at the one best for you.
+Read those hostel reviews prior to booking.

 1. Traditional communal hostels: seldom large, these offer a family feeling—the type of good feeling that you’ll find when visiting a group of friends who share a house.